hazxel/sisyphus/C++/C++.md

 # static_assert

 `static_assert` requires a compile-time predicate, and a message is displayed when the compile-time predicate fails.
 With C++17, the message is optional.
 With C++20, this compile-time predicates can be a requires expression.
+A `static_assert` declaration may appear at namespace and block scope (as a block declaration) and inside a class body (as a member declaration).